Thalia Hispanic Theatre is Queens’ Original Home for Latino Culture

 The production also marked the debut of our new supertitle projection/open captioning system, made possible by a capital grant from Queens Borough President Helen Marshall.
 It enabled us to portray in the same performance characters speaking in English or in Spanish, with translations of their dialog projected, comic-book style, on the scenery.

-We also have produced masterworks by such celebrated writers as Calderon de la Barca and Jardiel Poncela of Spain and Chile’s Miguel Frank, and created World Premiere flamenco musicals from plays written by Pablo Picasso.
+We also have produced masterworks by such celebrated writers as Calderon de la Barca and Jardiel Poncela of Spain and Chile’s Miguel Frank, and created tree World Premiere flamenco musicals written by Pablo Picasso.

 Our BILINGUAL productions are dedicated to bringing to life onstage a canon of literature by the finest Spanish and Latin American authors for American audiences who otherwise would never know them.
 We commission the highest-quality English-language translations to attract students and educators as well as the general public.

-We are the artistic home in the United States for Queens-based Mestizo Art Center, Dance Company Cali Salsa Pal’ Mundo, Yloy Ybarra”s Ballet Fiesta Mexicana, and Andrea Del Conte Danza España, as well as for internationally renowned bandoneon maestro, composer and arranger Raul Jaurena, who was praised by Astor Piazzolla as one of the best bandoneon players in the world.
-The music he composed for our 2005 musical “Te Amo Tango (I Love Tango)”, recorded live at our theatre and released by Soundbrush Records, won the 2007 Latin Grammy Award for Best Tango Album.
+We are the artistic home in the United States for Queens-based Mestizo Art Center, Dance Company Cali Salsa Pal’ Mundo, Yloy Ybarra”s Ballet Fiesta Mexicana, and Andrea Del Conte Danza España.
+For 30 years –until he passed away due to Covid19 on January 5th, 2021–, our Musical Director was the internationally renowned bandoneon Maestro, composer and arranger Raul Jaurena, who was praised by Astor Piazzolla as one of the best bandoneon players in the world.
+Director Angel Gil Orrios created with Maestro Jaurena 17 World Premiere Musicals which were sold-out hits with audiences and got rave reviews.
+The music Maestro Jaurena composed for our 2005 musical “Te Amo Tango (I Love Tango)”, recorded live at our theatre and released by Soundbrush Records, won the 2007 Latin Grammy Award for Best Tango Album.

 We hosted the United States debut of acclaimed young flamenco composer/guitarist Daniel Casares, whose 2004 concert on our stage earned him the ACE Award for Revelation of the Year, and led to a recording contract with Universal.
 He later collaborated with Maestro Jaurena on our 2006 World Premiere musical “Tango & Flamenco Fusion”.
 We also hosted the debut in 2009 of the all-female Mariachi Flor de Toloache, nominated twice for the Latin Grammy, and winning the prestigious award in 2017.